AuthentiqID/wordpress-authentiq/README.txt

 Yes, WooCommerce checkout and account pages are supported.
 In case "Address" and "Phone number" have been opted-in in Authentiq plugin settings page, they will be pre-filled for the user during checkout.

+= What if I am already using "WordPress Social Login" (WSL) plugin, for Authentiq =

+Simply disable Authentiq within the WSL plugin (or the WSL plugin as a whole).
+Make sure you configure the redirect url correctly and add a backchannel redirect url in the Authentiq dashboard as prompted in the plugins page.
+Your users will be able to sign in with Authentiq right away.

 == Screenshots ==